Pet Boarding vs. Pet SittingDecember 12, 2016

 - Added bonus’ – including grooming, swimming, playing, training and more.

 Pet sitting has certainly increased over the past 10 years.
-There are generally two types of pet sitting available: when someone comes to live in your home, and the other is when they just pop in to feed, clean and play with your pet (more common for cats than dogs).
-The most important part of pet sitting is to ensure that you are 100% comfortable with this sitter, and that your pet is as well!
+There are generally two types of pet sitting available: when the pet sitter comes to live in your home, and the other is when they just pop in to feed, clean and play with your pet (more common for cats than dogs).
+The most important part of pet sitting is to ensure that you are 100% comfortable with this pet sitter, and that your pet is as well!
 You will also need to ensure that if your pet does start to show signs of stress or illness that medical advice will be provided (don’t forget to leave vet numbers handy).
-Many pet sitters come with ample experience and referrals, just ensure you meet well before the sitting date, and that your pet and your sitter also get along.
+Many pet sitters come with ample experience and referrals, just ensure you meet well before the sitting date, and that your pet and your pet sitter also get along.

 - Your pet’s stays in the comfort of your home